Ready and Roam / Black Hills, SD

 RSommSays: While there are very few standout drinking holes in SD, it's worth seeking out a Whiskey and a beer at Wild Bill Hickok's original bar, Saloon #10 in Deadwood.
 The place is legit haunted.

-I would suggest a Biotite rechargeable light to help you find your way, a cross body bag, a seasonal hat, rock and gem books for the kids, a french coffee press and these awesome binoculars to see those buffalo up close.
+I would suggest a Biotite rechargeable light to help you find your way, a cross body bag, a seasonal hat, rock and gem books for the kids, a french coffee press and these awesome binoculars, to see those buffalo up close.
 If you don't have a pair of binoculars the pair featured below is the only set you'll ever need.
 They are appropriate for kids or adults, accommodate eye glasses and are totally affordable.
-See all my picks below.
+If you are looking for great travel activities for kids, see our tried and true favorites.

 Sorry, Deadwood.
 We originally thought of staying here, but our visit was a disappointment.
 Hoping for a nostalgic feel of Wild Bill and the Old West Gold Rush, it offered little more than casinos and souvenir shops filled with shot glasses and cheap t-shirts.
 But, hey, if this is your thing, by all means!
 It is beautiful, and it’s fun to imagine what it may have been.
 Sadly, aside from Wild Bill Hickok's Saloon # 10, those days are over.
 I would personally skip the Corn Palace as well.
 I know it is one of those places everyone goes, but we were underwhelmed.